Bottaro Law Involved in Local Event

 September 23rd, 2016

-Bottaro Law recently announced that it is pleased to join a number of others as a proud sponsor of Rhode Island Community Food Bank’s 2016 “Empty Bowls” Event.
+Bottaro Law recently announced that it is pleased to join a number of others as a proud sponsor of Rhode Island Ministry Food Bank’s 2016 “Empty Bowls” Event.
 Event sponsors and others hope to build on last year’s inaugural charitable outpouring, which raised some $85,000 for the Food Bank.
 Bottaro Law is headed by founding member, Mike Bottaro, whose law practice is solely devoted to helping injured people in Rhode Island and Massachusetts in the areas of personal injury and disability law.

 A Handmade Bowl, A Simple Meal, A Way to Give

 The idea is quite simple.
 Enjoy local pottery and food at this casual family-friendly event.
 Choose a handmade artisanal bowl.
 Taste samples of soup, bread, and dessert from 34 local restaurants.
-Keep your bowl as a reminder that your support helps fill all the empty bowls in the community.
+Keep your bowl as a reminder that your support helps fill all the empty bowls in the ministry.
 The event details:

 5:30 PM to 8:30 PM